kent-map/kent/README.md

 ![](https://raw.githubusercontent.com/kent-map/kent/main/images/thumbnails/dickens-head.jpg)

+From Rochester to Broadstairs on the East coast – wherever you go you can be fairly certain that Dickens has been there before you.
 One of the greatest Victorian novelists, Charles Dickens lived in Kent from 1816 to 1822; and again from 1856 to 1870.

 ## T.S.
 Eliot {href=20c/20c-eliot-biography}